Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/steps/rdl_macros.md

-The final type of macro that we are going to look at is one that allows you to create custom NDL patterns.
-These are called **NDL macros** and work like this:
+The final type of macro that we are going to look at is one that allows you to create custom RDL patterns.
+These are called **RDL macros** and work like this:

 ## Syntax

-A NDL macro can be created in Ryna using this syntax:
+A RDL macro can be created in Ryna using this syntax:

 ```
-syntax rdl macro_name from NDL_Pattern {
+syntax rdl macro_name from RDL_Pattern {
     [...]
 }
 ```

-This macro would have to create a string that can be parsed as an NDL pattern.
+This macro would have to create a string that can be parsed as an RDL pattern.
 This syntax can then be used safely inside any implicit class syntax or macro.

 This would be an example that transforms a pattern into a series of that pattern separated by commas (again, note that we need to